 Elf Owls Reception

-Welcome back to Term 2 to Elf Owls!
+Welcome back to Term 3 Elf Owls!

 Monster Phonics